cerenyanik/Best_Survival_Model_Detection-Titanic/README.md

 ### Purpose of the Study

-In this study, 6 different models were tested on Titanic Data and the model with the highest accuracy was tried to be determined.
+In this study, **6 different models** were tested on Titanic Data and the best model for survival prediction was determined based on ***Sex, Age, Parent-Child*** information.

 Models tested in order:
 - Logistic Regression